NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsB.clean.rst

    The last note in the range will not be sounded, but will appear as the first note in the opposite direction.

--  fuzzThis affects the purity of each note, by blurring its sound.
+-  `fuzz` This affects the purity of each note, by blurring its sound.
 The effective range is 8...15, with a value of 15 producing an awful buzz.

--  rndomThis parameter allows you to specify a certain amount of 'randomness' which is to be added to each note.
+-  `rndom` This parameter allows you to specify a certain amount of 'randomness' which is to be added to each note.

    The effective range is once again 8...15, with the given value being